Winners finally claim largest lottery prize in Maryland’s history

-Spoiler alert: They wish to remain anonymous, nicknaming themselves “The Power Pack.”
-They chose the $546.8 million lump sum cash option, lottery officials said, and they’ll get about $366.6 million after federal and state taxes.
+Spoiler alert: They wish to remain anonymous, nicknaming themselves “the Power Pack.”
+They chose the $546.8 million lump sum cash option, lottery officials said, and they will get about $366.6 million after federal and state taxes.

-The winning ticket had been sold Jan.
-20 at the Coney Market in Alleghany County and news that the winners were locals spread excitement in the small town.
+The winning ticket was sold Jan.
+20 at the Coney Market in Alleghany County, and news that the winners were locals spread excitement in the small town.
 Coney Market got $100,000 for selling the jackpot-winning ticket.

 The winning numbers were 40, 53, 60, 68, 69 and Powerball 22.
 The jackpot winner matched all six numbers.

-Lottery officials said Wednesday in a statement that one of the winners had told them of checking the ticket “about a half dozen times” and being in disbelief before telling the rest of the Power Pack.
+Lottery officials said Wednesday in a statement that one of the winners told them of checking the ticket “about a half dozen times” and being in disbelief before telling the rest of the Power Pack.

 That winner, who had bought the single “Quick-Pick ticket” for the Powerball drawing on Jan.
-20, said, “This can’t be right, I’m going to work.”
+20, said: “This can’t be right.
+I’m going to work.”

-The Power Pack told lottery officials they “have no plans to change their lifestyles,” according to a statement.
+Power Pack members told lottery officials they “have no plans to change their lifestyles,” according to a statement.
 The winners also said they “would like to invest the money to take care of their families and positively impact their communities ‘for generations to come.’”

+Carole Gentry, a spokeswoman for the Maryland Lottery, said the winners also told officials that “they don’t want family and friends to know.”

+“They just want to keep things the way they are,” she said.

 The winners faced a deadline of July 21 to claim their prize.
 In Maryland, lottery winners have 182 days after the drawing to come forward.

+Gentry said it isn’t uncommon for winners of large jackpots to take several months before they claim their prize.
+“It’s not unusual for a jackpot of this size for people to take their time to figure out what to do with their money,” Gentry said.

+“It takes time to absorb the whole thing,” Gentry said.
+Referring to the $731.1 million prize, she added, “That’s a lot to take in.”

-In January, when the winning numbers were drawn, Richard Ravenscroft, the owner of the Coney Market, said his store — and the town of Lonaconing, population roughly 1,200 — had not had this much attention in quite a while.
+In January, when the winning numbers were drawn, Richard Ravenscroft, owner of the Coney Market, said his store — and the town of Lonaconing, population roughly 1,200 — had not had this much attention in quite a while.

-The area is best known for being a place that used to depend on coal mining and now relies on strip mining for employment and support.
+The area is best known as a place that used to depend on coal mining and now relies on strip mining for employment and support.
 It is the birthplace of Robert Moses “Lefty” Grove, a Hall of Fame pitcher who at one point played in Baltimore for a minor league team called the Orioles.

 “I’ve not seen this much excitement here in Lonaconing in my lifetime,” Ravenscroft said at the time of the drawing.